 There are various ways to prove your knowledge of English:

 The same B1 level of English will also be required for any subsequent application for Indefinite Leave to Remain after spending 5 years in the UK.
+It's worth noting that the English language requirement for both work visas and settlement is expected to increase to the B2 level following the publication of the government's immigration white paper.

 To demonstrate your ability to support yourself in the UK, you must have a minimum of £1,270 in your bank account.
 This amount should have been available for a continuous period of at least 28 days.
 The 28th day must fall within 31 days before submitting your visa application online.